 The Sub-continent of India and its height is about 214 feet from the ground (road) level.
-It stands on the ‘raised platform of stone, measuring about to ten acres.
+It stands on a raised platform of stone, measuring about ten acres.
 So, It is located in the heart of the town and presents an imposing sight.
 The temple is bounded by two compound walls, the outer one known as a Meghanada Pracira & the inner one known as a Kurma Pracira.

-Then after, the present temple was built in the 12th century.
+Then, the present temple was built in the 12th century.
 The temple structure is made full of excellent carvings and lovely pieces of sculpture and is a fine specimen of the Kalinga style of architecture.
-Then after it is maintained by the Archaeological Survey of India.
+Then it is maintained by the Archaeological Survey of India.
 Only the orthodox Hindus are allowed to visit the Temple.
-But, the other religions peoples can see portions of the enclosure from the top of the Emar Matha building, located near the east facing gate of the temple.
+However, other religious people can see portions of the enclosure from the top of the Emar Matha building, located near the east-facing gate of the temple.

-The Puri temple is built on a gigantic raised platform in the heart of the city, the temple complex is made by the wall about seven meters high -including the 0 height of the platform.
-And The area of the platform is more than 4,20,000 sq. ft.
+The Puri temple is built on a gigantic raised platform in the heart of the city, The temple complex is made by a wall about seven meters high -including the 0 height of the platform.
+The area of the platform is more than 4,20,000 sq. ft.
 The wall is pierced by the beautiful four gates, facing the four directions.

 Then after the north gate is mainly meant for the God himself in as much as, the logs of wood out of which, the images are fabricated, make their entry into the temple premises through this gate, when the Navakelevara festival takes place.
 The east-facing Lions Gate is the main gate.
 Then there are wonderful pyramidal structures over the four gates, which are not very old.

-According to the Hindu mythology in purans, Aruna is the the charioteer of the Sun-god, The world famous Konarka temple was designed in the form of a stupendous chariot and this monolithic pillar situated with the beautifully carved Aruna seated on its top was installed right in front of the porch of that temple.
+According to the Hindu mythology in purans, Aruna is the charioteer of the Sun-god, The world-famous Konarka temple was designed in the form of a stupendous chariot and this monolithic pillar situated with the beautifully carved Aruna seated on its top was installed right in front of the porch of that temple.

 When the temple was abandoned and there was no presiding deity in it, at that time this pillar was removed from Konarka to Puri and was fixed in front of the Jagannatha temple where we can see it now.